Milk Tea App

 Timeline

 After completing my thesis, I found researching and discovering design solutions fascinating.
-Hence, I took the first step in pursuing it as a career by building my first case study.
+Hence, I initiated the first step in pursuing it as a career by building my first exploratory case study.
 I took some Google UX Design Certificate courses to guide me through the process.

-On the second course of the certificate, a brief generator called Sharpen determined my brief.
-After generating briefs, I have chosen:
+On the second course of the certificate, Sharpen, a brief generator, determined my brief:

 “Design a food order customization app for a cafe”